Difference between Electrical Conductor, Semiconductor, and Insulator

 What is a Conductor?

-What is Insulator?
+What is an Insulator?

 Insulators are used to support the conductor, avoid electric shock, and all those paths where no current is intended.
 The best insulators are ceramics, plastic, wood, etc.